Volunteer Opportunities.

 What training is there?

-The hospital is a big place, and we’ll go through some basics such as way finding, you will be introduced to the wards and shown how our the radios work.
-You will be trained in basic infection control procedures and what to do in an emergency.
+From being introduced to the wards, shown how our ward radios work, and you will be trained in basic infection control procedures and what to do in an emergency.

 If you wish to progress to become a presenter,